jpillora/go-template/README.md

 * By default, `CGO_ENABLED=0` is set.
 If you want to enable CGO, update `.github/{Dockerfile,goreleaser.yml}`.

-* By default, it uses your repositories inbuild Docker registry, however you can switch it to use Docker hub by updating the `docker/login` step, and the `image:` defintion
+* By default, it uses your repositories inbuilt Docker registry, however you can switch it to use Docker hub by updating the `docker/login` step, and the `image:` defintion

 ### Create own template